Journalism and Mass Communications

 To learn about and network with more alumni in the industry, visit the WLUalum Twitter!

 Bruce Potter graduated from Washington and Lee in 1985 with a journalism major.
 He worked as a reporter and editor for The Richmond News Leader and the Richmond Times-Dispatch for 14 years before moving into positions with the newspapers' parent company, Media General Inc. He was publisher of the Waynesboro News-Virginian and later group publisher for the company's Northern Virginia region.
 In 2012, he joined Northern Virginia Media Services, based in Leesburg, where he is now chief operating officer.
-The group publishes five weekly newspapers, a monthly paper and affiliated website.
+The group publishes six weekly newspapers, a monthly paper parenting magazine, and the region's largest news website, InsideNoVa.com.

 Greensboro, North Carolina native Graham Sheridan graduated from W&L with a degree in Economics and a concentration in Poverty and Human Capability Studies.
 After graduating, he worked for Charleston's Mayor Joe Riley's reelection campaign and then managed a city council campaign in Greensboro, NC.
 Graham obtained a Master's in Public Affairs at Brown University in Providence, RI and then worked as a paralegal for a year in Charleston.
 He now works as an account executive for the Greensboro News & Record helping small and medium sized businesses advertise their products and services.